OpenVPN/openvpn-gui/BUILD.rst

 Prerequisites
 -------------

- - Visual Studio 2019 (build tools should be enough, also 2022 will likely work)
+ - Visual Studio 2022 (build tools should be enough)
  - CMake
  - vcpkg (add the environment variable ``VCPKG_ROOT`` which points to vcpkg installation)